 The ChemStation includes comprehensive, Windows-style, context sensitive and indexed on-line help.
 This system gives detailed explanations of every screen and the meaning of the parameters on that screen.
 The detailed explanations are backed up by graphics where appropriate, and may be copied to the Windows clipboard for incorporation in the users own documentation, or printed.
+An integrated tutorial provides a ChemStation Tour and explains the basic concepts and major views to accomplish regular tasks.

-The online help also includes check lists of the more complex technique-specific and common chromatography tasks to help less frequent users who want to be sure they set up the system correctly.
+The online help also includes check lists to help less frequent users to deal with error conditions and set up the system correctly.
 These checklists are directly linked to the detailed on-line help information.